Wesley-Ryan/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The line that we call the return function.
+Since our return function is inside of personalDice we now have access to personalDice's scope and the name variable.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The text is always the same while the number can change.

 c.
 What is the lexical scope of `newRoll`?
+The return function.

 ### Task 3 - Stretch Goals